India far from meeting its potential in economic and social rights

 India can make huge improvements in economic and social rights

 It’s hard to practise good hand hygiene if you don’t have access to running water in your home.
 It’s difficult to fight off a virus if you are already malnourished.
 As India attempts to contain the spread of the COVID-19 pandemic with radical restrictions on people’s movement, its existing human rights challenges, particularly in the area of economic and social rights, have never been more urgent.

 This article outlines some of the gains India could make for its people if it can turn its attention to fulfilling their fundamental human rights to food, health, and adequate housing, among other economic and social rights.

 Some of the headlines from below:

-- If India were operating at best practice in its respect for the right to health, nearly 4 million additional children would have a much better chance of reaching their fifth birthday.
+- If India were operating at best practice in its respect for the right to health, about 3.5 million additional children would have a much better chance of reaching their fifth birthday.

 - India ranks the lowest in South Asia for the right to work and earn a decent living.
 India’s policymakers could look to many of its neighbours with similar incomes who are doing much better, for example Sri Lanka, to get ideas of policies and programs that could reduce absolute poverty even in the absence of income growth.

 Read on for more detail.
 You can read every section, to understand HRMI’s data in detail, or skip to the India-specific sections, for some examples of how India’s change-makers can use our data to work for human rights improvements.